Collisionally Stable Gas of Bosonic Dipolar Ground State Molecules: Abstract

 \section{Abstract}

-Stable ultracold ensembles of dipolar molecules hold great promise for many-body quantum physics, but high inelastic loss rates have been a long-standing challenge.
-Recently, it was shown that gases of fermionic molecules can be effectively stabilized through external fields.
-However, many quantum applications will benefit from molecular ensembles with bosonic statistics.
-Here, we stabilize a bosonic gas of strongly dipolar NaCs molecules against inelastic losses via microwave shielding, decreasing losses by more than a factor of 200 and reaching lifetimes on the scale of 1 second.
-We also measure high elastic scattering rates, a result of strong dipolar interactions, and observe the anisotropic nature of dipolar collisions.
-Finally, we demonstrate evaporative cooling of a bosonic molecular gas to a temperature of 36(5) nK, increasing its phase-space density by a factor of 20.
-This work is a critical step towards the creation of a Bose-Einstein condensate of dipolar molecules.
+Stable ultracold ensembles of dipolar molecules hold great promise for studies of many-body quantum physics, but high inelastic loss rates have been a long-standing challenge.
+Recently, gases of fermionic molecules in their ground state have been effectively stabilized by applying external fields.
+However, for gases of bosonic molecules, which might provide access to fundamentally different many-body quantum systems, it is unknown whether a similar suppression of losses can be achieved.
+This is due to the high inelastic loss rates for bosonic molecules, which are intrinsically one to two orders of magnitude larger than for their fermionic counterparts.
+Here, we stabilize a bosonic gas of strongly dipolar NaCs molecules via microwave shielding, decreasing losses by more than a factor of 200 and reaching lifetimes on the order of 1 second.
+In addition, we measure high elastic scattering rates and characterize their anisotropy, which arises from strong dipolar interactions.
+Finally, we demonstrate evaporative cooling of a bosonic molecular gas.
+We increase the phase-space density by a factor of 20, reach a temperature of 36(5) nK, and bring the system to the brink of quantum degeneracy.
+Our results constitute a step towards the creation of a Bose-Einstein condensate of dipolar molecules and open the door to the creation of strongly correlated phases of dipolar quantum matter.